Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

-There are $O(n)$ nodes in the weight-balanced B-tree, therefore naively we would expect the space to be $O(n/\alpha)$ words, since each node stores $O(1/\alpha)$ colours.
+There are $\Theta(n)$ nodes in the weight-balanced B-tree.
+Therefore, one would expect the space to be $\Theta(n/\alpha)$ words, since each node stores $\Theta(1/\alpha)$ colours.
 We use a pruning technique on the lower levels of the tree in order to reduce the space to $O(n)$ words overall.
-If a node $u$ contains $O(1/\alpha)$ points, then we need not store $C(u)$, since every colour in $T_u$ is an $\alpha$-majority for $R_u$.
-Instead, we can do a linear scan of the leaves of $T_u$ in $O(1/\alpha)$ time using the array $D$ to extract the unique colours.
-The number of nodes whose subtrees have more than $O(1/\alpha)$ leaves is $O(n \alpha)$.
-Thus, we store $O(k) = O(1/\alpha)$ words in $O(n \alpha)$ nodes, and the total space used by our B-tree $T$ is $O(n)$ words.
-The only other data structures we make use of are the array $D$ and the range counting data structures $F$ and $F_c$ for each $c\in C$, and together these occupy $O(n)$ words. \end{proof}
+If a node $u$ covers less than $1/\alpha$ points, then we need not store $\CandidateList(u)$, since every colour in $\Tree(u)$ is an $\alpha$-majority for $\Range(u)$.
+Instead, during a query, we can traverse the leaves of $\Tree(u)$ in order to determine the unique colours.
+To make this efficient, we require an array $D$ of size $2n$ integers to count the frequencies of the colours in $\Range(u)$.
+As mentioned in Section~\ref{sec:result}, we can map a colour into an index of the array $D$, which allows us to increment a frequency counter in $O(1)$ time.
+Thus, we can extract the unique colours in $\Range(u)$ in $O(|\Tree(u)|) = O(\frac{1}{\alpha})$ time.
+The number of tree nodes whose subtrees have at least $1/\alpha$ leaves is $O(n \alpha)$.
+Thus, we store $O(\NumCandidates) = O(1/\alpha)$ words in $O(n \alpha)$ nodes, and the total space used by our B-tree $\Tree$ is $O(n)$ words.
+The only other data structures we make use of are the array $D$ and the range counting data structures $F$ and $F_c$ for each $c\in \ColourSet$, and together these occupy $O(n)$ words. \end{proof}